JefoGao/Resource_Generalized-Linear-Models/Chapter04/README.md

 ## :herb: 4.3 Fisher Scoring in GLM

-Fisher Scoring is an iterative algorithm used in generalized linear models (GLMs) to estimate the maximum likelihood parameters.
+Fisher Scoring is another iterative algorithm used in generalized linear models (GLMs) to estimate the maximum likelihood parameters.
 It is similar to the Newton-Raphson method, but instead of using the Hessian matrix to update the parameters, it uses an approximation of the Hessian matrix, known as the Fisher information matrix.

 ### :apple: 4.3.1 The Fisher information matrix